Everything You Need To Know About Solar Panel Disposal

 Silicon is especially interesting for recovery because of its super-high purity.
 PV-grade silicon from monocrystalline modules can be reused in new PV modules.
-On the other hand, metallurgical-grade silicon that comes from polycrystalline modules can be repurposed in advanced lithium-ion batteries.
+Metallurgical-grade silicon, on the other hand, that comes from polycrystalline modules can be repurposed in advanced lithium-ion batteries.

 Like many other forms of e-waste, some types of solar PV modules also contain lead, cadmium, and other toxic metals and polymers that are impossible to remove without breaking the whole panel apart.

-If allowed to leak into the environment, these hazardous components can cause significant pollution and health issues.
+If they are allowed to leak into the environment, these hazardous components can cause significant pollution and health issues.